1. Two truths and a lie

 You might need special space food for your trip.

-Bath time will never be boring again.
+Bath time will never be boring again!
+Make sure you read our Kids water safety tips.

 Find small toys and wrap them in the bath washer and give them as presents.